What We Do

 The program also supports parents and mature age students through adult classes providing them with the opportunity to improve their spoken and written English.

-Running since 2008, Mercy Connect Sydney currently has 67 volunteers and operates in 31 Primary, Secondary, Catholic and Government schools, assisting more than 450 students from a refugee background by providing literacy and numeracy during class time.
+Running since 2008, Mercy Works Connect NSW currently has 67 volunteers and operates in 31 Primary, Secondary, Catholic and Government schools, assisting more than 450 students from a refugee background by providing literacy and numeracy during class time.
 The program also supports more than 60 adults through Adult Language and Conversation classes.

 Each volunteer is assigned to work with an individual or small group of refugee students in a school.